Tips for Packaging High-Value Parcels, E-commerce, and More: 2026 Guide

 Secure Closure

-• Reinforced H-shaped taping + diagonal taping.
+• Reinforced H-bracing + diagonal braces.

-• High-quality wide ribbon (minimum 50 mm).
+• High-quality wide tape (min.
+50 mm).

 • Seal all open joints.